xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 philosophical barriers can be bridged with goodwill and a common language.
 Linguistic barriers are not surmounted so easily.

+On the positive side, causal inference is objective in one critically important sense: once two people agree on their assumptions, it provides a 100 percent objective way of interpreting any new evidence (or data).

+I arrived at the theory of causality through a circuitous route that started with Bayesian probability and then took a huge detour through Bayesian networks.
+I will tell that story in the next chapter.

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable